celaxodon/PDF_collator/README.rst

   - `-dBATCH` -- Exit after last file, rather than going into an interactive reading postscript commands.
   - `-dNOPAUSE` -- No pause after page.
   - `-q` -- Quiet mode; suppress messages.
   - `-sDEVICE=pdfwrite` -- Selects the output device ghostscript should use.
     Here, the output device is a pdfwriter.
   - `-dAutoRotatePages=/PageByPage` --
   - `-sOutputFile=$FILENAME` -- Designate a file name to write to
     - `-o` is now a shorthand for this, I think

-The following options are experimental and compression-related:
+The following options are compression-related, but haven't been tested yet:

   - `-dEmbedAllFonts=true` -- Ensures that the fonts you used in creating the pdf are used by whomever views the pdf.
 A full copy of the entire